 Predators and Survival Mechanisms

-Despite its intelligence, the Hawaiian Day Octopus has natural predators.
+Despite its intelligence, the octopus has natural predators.
 Larger fish, sharks, and some marine mammals pose threats.
 To evade these dangers, the octopus relies heavily on camouflage.

 Besides blending with the environment, it uses other defense mechanisms.
 An ink cloud can be ejected, disorienting predators and providing a chance to escape.
 This combination of tactics ensures a higher survival rate in the wild.